 Intermediate has developed an advanced technology platform capable of transforming the investing experience by offering, through its operating subsidiaries, a fully digitized and mobile app-enabled brokerage service covering several markets.
 Harnessing the security, reliability and volume capabilities of this platform and its management's longstanding commercial relationships in China, we will aim to provide investing services, including stock trading and clearing, margin financing, market data and information, and interactive social features to retail investors through our proprietary one-stop digital platform.
 The development of the platform is very advanced and is expected to be completed by the end of the second quarter of 2021.
-As a result of our acquisition of Intermediate and our subsequent agreement to acquire a Hong Kong securities and investment services firm, subject to approval from the SFC, we are at an advanced stage in the process of obtaining licenses and permits for operating the platform through Intermediate's subsidiaries and expect to launch the online stock trading platform initially in China.
+As a result of our acquisition of Intermediate and our subsequent acquisition on February 26, 2021 of Huapei Global Securities, Ltd. ("Huapei"), a Hong Kong securities and investment services firm, we are at an advanced stage in the process of obtaining licenses and permits for operating the platform through Intermediate's subsidiaries and expect to launch the online stock trading platform initially in China.

-Upon completion of our acquisition of the Hong Kong securities and investment services firm we will be licensed to trade securities on exchanges in Hong Kong, the US and China, including in the valuable China A-Shares.
+As a result of our acquisition of Huapei, we are now licensed to trade securities on exchanges in Hong Kong, the US and China, including in the valuable China A-Shares.
 We seek to obtain additional licenses in due course to facilitate the expansion of our product offering.
 We are aiming to establish our platform as a successful financial technology platform by maintaining a compelling user experience, driving constant product innovation and introducing additional services that benefit clients.